 Your Company has always considered its workforce as its valuable asset and continues toinvest in their excellence and development programs.
 Your Company has taken severalinitiatives for enhancing employee engagement and satisfaction.

-Your Company's human resource management systems and processes are designed to enhanceemployee capability engagement vitality and well-being so as to ensure that ouremployees add superior value - value which will help our businesses stay ahead ofcompetition and simultaneously work towards enabling the Company to achieve its ambitiousgrowth plans.
+Your Company human resource management systems and processes are designed to enhanceemployee capability engagement vitality and well-being so as to ensure that ouremployees add superior value....the value which will help our businesses stay ahead ofcompetition and simultaneously work towards enabling the Company to achieve its ambitiousgrowth plans.

 The industrial relations continued to be generally peaceful and cordial.

 39. CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES REFERRED TO IN SUB-SECTION (1) OFSECTION 188:

-The Policy on materiality of related party transaction and dealing with related partytransactions as approved by the Board may be accessed on the Company's website at thelink:
+The Policy on materiality of related party transaction and dealing with related partytransactions as approved by the Board may be accessed on the Company website.

 There are no significant material orders passed by the Regulators or Courts orTribunals impacting the going concern status of your Company and its operations in future.